 24 hours later, I was on a plane headed to San Fransisco, California, and then New York City (Brooklyn) to complete a few days of exploratory walking which turned into a couple of weird little short pieces here and here.
 These were partially inspired by the CDMX walk, but are organized into sets of long-form notes rather than the shorter point-release format of CDMX.
 I’m intrigued by the idea of doing more of these sorts of things in the future (somewhere in-between rough notes and cogent, polished essays), as I can write/edit them in a day or two.

-I have been in-between day-jobs as a designer for a few months now, which has given me some much needed time to work on these writing projects, ideate, organize, step back, and blow off a little steam.
+I have been in-between day-jobs in design for a few months now, which has given me some much needed time to work on these writing projects, ideate, organize, step back, and blow off a little steam.
 I am eternally gratefully to have had this opportunity, but tomorrow, it is back to work-day world — a world in which I have historically struggled to leave enough creative energy on the table for writing.
 I have a backlog of essays to write and publish, but it is anyone’s guess how many of these I will actually complete.

 In any case, I remain committed to narrating this whole mess.
 Here are some images from the Spearhead: